3,010: Policies Relating to Student Activities

 Permission to use university facilities is granted to university-recognized organizations.
 Student groups apply for recognition through the ASUN Senate.
 Applications are available in the ASUN office.

 The faculty or staff adviser of a university-recognized organization serves as the university's representative to that organization.
-The adviser should be aware of university regulations and policies involving recognized organizations, especially those regarding use of university facilities, alcoholic beverages, use of university vehicles, and official university travel.
+The adviser should be aware of university regulations and policies involving recognized organizations, especially those regarding use of university facilities, alcoholic beverages, use of university vehicles, official university travel, and environmental, health, and safety regulations.
 An ASUN representative is available to help interpret and understand university and ASUN regulations.

 A valid student photo I.D. card (WolfCard) is required to use most university services (e.g., checking out materials in the Knowledge Center, access to Lombardi Fitness Center, meals in the dining café, or purchases made on campus with WolfBucks).
 The combination WolfCard/Prox card is a key or building door access card.
 WolfCards and Prox cards are issued at the WolfCard Office in the Joe Crowley Student Union.